 - Master’s degree (one to three years)

-A master’s degree in Canada is structured similar to other countries, helping students build on what they have studied at the undergraduate level.
+A master’s degree in Canada is structured similar to other countries/regions, helping students build on what they have studied at the undergraduate level.
 These programmes involve conducting original research, writing a thesis, working on a project and undertaking exams.

 - Doctorate degree (four to six years)

 One of the highest academic degrees a student can strive for is a PhD or other doctorate (research-based) degrees.
 As such, individuals spend two to three years full-time in their academic coursework, while the rest of the time is spent conducting original research for their thesis or dissertation.
 Popular fields include education, healthcare and STEM-related fields, among others.